The Need for Mixed-Income Housing

 Mixed-income housing provides an affordable option for low-income residents while fostering diversity and improving overall quality of life.
 With its multitude of benefits, it is imperative that we continue to prioritize and invest in mixed-income housing developments in Philadelphia and across the country.

-At AVLV, we are committed to creating sustainable, affordable solutions for renters while ensuring profit for developers and investors.
+At AVLV Architecture I Development, we are committed to creating sustainable, affordable solutions for renters while ensuring profit for developers and investors.
 Join us in making affordable mixed-income housing a reality for more Philadelphians by becoming an investor.
 Learn more here.

 AVLV